yuchengjs/portfolio/README.md

 ## pwaves
 ### Research Intern in the Weber Lab - University of Pennsylvania, Neuroscience Department
 (May  2024 - Present)<br /><br />
-Developing machine learning models using Pytorch to predict p-waves in brain state times series data during REM sleep in mice; Built Convolutional (CNN) and Long Short-Term Memory (LSTM) neural networks from scratch
+Developing machine learning models using Pytorch to predict p-waves in brain state times series data during REM sleep in mice; Built Convolutional (CNN) and Long Short-Term Memory (LSTM) neural networks from scratch;
-Achieved 98% accuracy with an  LSTM model and 95% accuracy (RMSE)  with a CNN model using 60+ features Generated augmented data; visualized predicted waveforms, accuracy, & loss using Matplotlib
+Achieved 98% accuracy with an  LSTM model and 95% accuracy (RMSE)  with a CNN model using 60+ features; Generated augmented data; visualized predicted waveforms, accuracy, & loss using Matplotlib

 ## patterns